TheTimebike/VideoMaker-Studio/README.md

 ## How To Get Reddit Tokens

 You can get your Reddit bot tokens from [Here](https://reddit.com/prefs/apps/).
 You need to create an application and then use the ID and Secret tokens it gives you to allow VideoMaker Studio access to Reddit.
-VideoMaker does not store these tokens in any file, and does not keep these tokens in any form.
+If you decide to save a preset including your Reddit bot tokens, it will store them with the preset file.

 ## Dependencies